Humber Bridge to see broadcast of poems and positive mental health messages

 Hull's iconic Humber Bridge, opened in 1981, has sadly become a spot known for suicides.
 However, those who walk or cycle over the

 “The HeadStarter volunteers want all of Hull’s children and young people to know that they are not alone, that people care, that help is available, and that with time and support they can overcome their issues and experience good times again.”

-If you find yourself feeling emotionally distressed, a full list of helplines can be found here.
+Benjamin Waudby, the Member of Youth Parliament for Kingston-upon-Hull, said: “Young people’s mental health and wellbeing are neglected in society and it’s time to fix that.”If you find yourself feeling emotionally distressed, a full list of helplines can be found here.
 If you find yourself experiencing suicidal thoughts, it's vitally important to tell someone, a list of helplines is available here.